 Parents are focused on admission tests for university and that in turn forces teachers to focus on what is expected.
 Administration is focused on getting more students to the more prestigious colleges.

 Go Ha-neul becomes very concerned about her students, in particular one girl who is hard working, but from a poorer family.
 One of her rivals is a boy from a better off family and they seem to be squabbling much of the time.
-Go Ha-neul feels she could develop a class for the more gifted chances to enhance their chances of achieving their university goals.
+Go Ha-neul feels she could develop a class for the more gifted to enhance their chances of achieving their university goals.
 She offers to do some of the extra work involved and convinces a few others to get involved.
 Her efforts succeed and she is acknowledged as critical to the success.

 However there is resentment.
 Some students feel they have been overlooked and a small number do some vandalizing.
 When finally confronted they try to justify themselves.
 Go Ha-neul realizes there is truth to their resentment and makes a decision not to run the gifted program.